Generalized Orthogonal Matching Pursuit: Introduction

 for any $K$-sparse vector $\mathbf{x}$ ($\left\|\mathbf{x}\right\|_0 \leq K$).
-In particular, the minimum of all constants $\delta$ satisfying (\ref{eq:RIP}) is referred to as {\it isometry constant} $\delta _K$.
-It is now well known that if $\delta_{2K} < \sqrt{2} - 1$ \cite{candes2008restricted}, then $\mathbf{x}$ can be perfectly recovered using ${\ell_1}$-minimization.
-While ${\ell_1}$-norm is convex and hence the problem can be solved via linear programming (LP) technique, the complexity associated with the LP is cubic in the size of the original vector to be recovered (i.e., $O (n^3)$) so that the complexity is burdensome for many applications.
+In particular, the minimum of all constants $\delta$ satisfying (\ref{eq:RIP}) is referred to as an {\it isometry constant} $\delta_K$.
+It has been shown that $\mathbf{x}$ can be perfectly recovered by solving ${\ell_1}$-minimization problem if $\delta_{2K} < \sqrt{2} - 1$ \cite{candes2008restricted}.
+While ${\ell_1}$-norm is convex and hence the problem can be solved via linear programming (LP) technique, the complexity associated with the LP is cubic (i.e., $O (n^3)$) in the size of the original vector to be recovered \cite{sarvotham2006compressed} so that the complexity is burdensome for many real applications.

 Recently, greedy algorithms sequentially investigating the support of $\mathbf{x}$ have received considerable attention as cost effective alternatives of the LP approach.
 Algorithms in this category include orthogonal matching pursuit (OMP) \cite{tropp2007signal}, regularized OMP (ROMP)\cite{needell2010signal}, stagewise OMP (StOMP) \cite{donoho2006sparse}, subspace pursuit (SP) \cite{dai2009subspace}, and compressive sampling matching pursuit (CoSaMP) \cite{needell2009cosamp}.
 As a representative method in the greedy algorithm family, the OMP has been widely used due to its simplicity and competitive performance.
-Tropp and Gilbert \cite{tropp2007signal} showed that, for a $K$-sparse vector $\mathbf{x}$ and an $m \times n$ Gaussian sensing matrix $\mathbf{\Phi}$, the OMP recovers $\mathbf{x}$ from $\mathbf{y} = \mathbf{\Phi x}$ with overwhelming probability, provided the number of measurements is $m \sim K \log n$.
-Wakin and Davenport showed that the OMP can reconstruct $K$-sparse vector if ${\delta _{K + 1}} < \frac{1} {{3\sqrt K }}$ \cite{davenport2010analysis}, and Wang and Shim recently provided an improved condition ${\delta _{K + 1}} < \frac{1}{ \sqrt{K} + 1}$ \cite{wang2011Recovery}.
+Tropp and Gilbert \cite{tropp2007signal} showed that, for a $K$-sparse vector $\mathbf{x}$ and an $m \times n$ Gaussian sensing matrix $\mathbf{\Phi}$, the OMP recovers $\mathbf{x}$ from $\mathbf{y} = \mathbf{\Phi x}$ with overwhelming probability if the number of measurements follows $m \sim K \log n$.
+Wakin and Davenport showed that the OMP can exactly reconstruct all $K$-sparse vectors if ${\delta _{K + 1}} < \frac{1}{3\sqrt K }$ \cite{davenport2010analysis} and Wang and Shim recently improved the condition to ${\delta _{K + 1}} < \frac{1}{\sqrt{K} + 1}$ \cite{wang2012Recovery}.

-The main principle behind the OMP is simple and intuitive: in each iteration, a column of $\mathbf{\Phi}$ maximally correlated with the residual is chosen ({\bf identification}), the index of this column is added to the list ({\bf augmentation}), and then the vestige of columns in the list is eliminated from the measurements, generating a new residual used for the next iteration ({\bf residual update}).